Ravnur-Inc/ams-api-replacement-demo-app/docs/drm-user-guide.md

 # How to configure and test DRM feature
-RMS supports Google Widevine, Microsof PlayReady and Apple FairPlay DRM technologies, each of them can be used on appropriate devices and operation systems.
-Please check full [Platform Compatibility](https://www.drm.cloud/platform-compatibility) table.
-RMS use EZDRM as license provider, so before start using DRM on RMS you need to create account on [EZDRM](https://www.ezdrm.com).
-When account is created you should set DRM configuration in RMS Console.
-Click Manage on your account and enter EZDRM Username and Password, then click Save:
+RMS is compatible with Google Widevine, Microsoft PlayReady, and Apple FairPlay DRM technologies, allowing for their use on respective devices and operating systems.
+For comprehensive details, please refer to the full [Platform Compatibility](https://www.drm.cloud/platform-compatibility) table.
+RMS employs EZDRM as its license provider.
+Therefore, prior to utilizing DRM on RMS, it's necessary to establish an account with [EZDRM](https://www.ezdrm.com).
+Once your account is set up, you should configure DRM settings within the RMS Console.
+To do this, navigate to 'Manage' on your account, enter your EZDRM Username and Password, and then click 'Save'.
 ![screenshot](img/drm-console.png)
-Note that this values are cached for 30 min.
+Note that these values are cached for 30 min.

 ## Widevine DRM
 Widevine DRM technology can be used on webkit browsers (Chrome, Opera, Firefox) on Windows and macOS.